wholingfei/spexwavepy/docs/source/principle.rst

 technique.
 A new image will be formed by extracting the data row(column) by row(column) and stiched together along the "random scan direction".
-However, due to the random scan of the piezo, the tracked speckle pattern shift in the scan direction has no clear phsycial meaning and is dropped out.
+However, due to the random scan of the piezo, the tracked speckle pattern shift in the scan direction has no clear physical meaning and is dropped out.
 The shift in the orthogonal direction is in the unit of detector pixel size other than the scan step size as in the XSS technique.